robertasdvarionas/Fishing-Tendencies-Lithuania/README.md

 WHERE zvejybos_irankio_pav LIKE N'Nežinomi%';
 ```

-By checking the preliminary queries that will be used and visualized as bar charts in **Power-BI**, I saw that a few of the entries are way too long in terms of character count, therefore, I shortened them but kept the original logic and meaning intact.
+By checking the preliminary queries that will be used and visualized as bar charts in **Power BI**, I saw that a few of the entries are way too long in terms of character count, therefore, I shortened them but kept the original logic and meaning intact.

 ```sql
 SELECT TOP (10) zuvies_pav_en, SUM(sugauta_kiekis)*0.001 as captured_amount_in_tonnes FROM ZuvuKiekis_edited